 Ask anyone who knows me and they will agree that I seek personal connection wherever I can.
 Not surprising, when I attended a seminar led by my client, CraftedLeadership, on conflict resolution, the subject resonated with me.

 From a psychological standpoint, this is called "real but not true."
-Our thoughts and feelings are always real, because they happened but that doesn't mean they are rooted in truth or fact.
+Our thoughts and feelings are always real because they happened, but that doesn't mean they are rooted in truth or fact.

 When completing this exercise, we were asked to write out the facts of a particular situation where we experienced conflict with another person.
 Then a few brave souls stood in front of a room of 150+ strangers and shared their situation.
 Guess what?
-Distinguishing fact and story is not as easy as it seems.
+Distinguishing facts from story is not as easy as it seems.

 Fact: measurable results or behaviors.